KBebel/FilesUpDown/README.md

 - GUI + upload

 Log for User should consist of:
+- empty run should be mentioned only by "date - no files to import"
 - list of rarfiles
 - what was in rar files
 - new/overwritten files